bittenApple/bittenApple.github.io/_posts/2016-12-21-how-to-construct-git-objects-manually.md

 file1
 file2
 ```
-The form of a blob object:
+The form of a blob object is:

 ```
 blob [content size]\0[raw content]
 ```
-Git constructs every a object started with a header, in this case a blob, the header starts with 'blob' plaintext, then the size of raw file and finally a null byte.
+Git constructs every object started with a header, in this case a blob, the header starts with 'blob' plaintext, then the size of raw file and finally a null byte.
 The last part is the raw file content.
 Git hashes the content to get the sha1 value of the object.
-Then Git compress the content with zlib and store it into the file with the path according to the sha1.
+Then Git compresses it with zlib and store into the `.git/objects/` directory with the path according to the sha1.
-I write a simple Python script `blob.py` under the `manually` folder to generate the blob objects, which accepts the raw files as argument, here's the code:
+I write a simple Python script `blob.py` under the `manually` folder to generate the blob objects, which accepts the raw files as argument, here is the code:

 ```python
 import hashlib